Vysoky Zamok (newspaper): History

 According to Soviet occupation, this newspaper was called "Lvovskaya Pravda", came from 1946 five times a week and was an organ of oblast and city committees of the Communist Party of Ukraine, as well as local councils.
 At the peak of Khrushchev thaw "Lvovskaya Pravda" for a couple of years made a bilingual, but later the Ukrainian version was removed.

 With the independence, "Lvovskaya Pravda" turned into a "Vysoky Zamok" and the first six months came to Russian (August 1991 - March 1992), after which it continued to go bilingual, Ukrainian and Russian.
 When Ukraine gained independence, the head of the Lviv Regional Council Vyacheslav Chornovil decided that the newspaper should be reformed.
 The idea was to issue a "Vysoky Zamok" in Russian to preserve the readers of Lvovskaya Pravda, but to make a newspaper in Ukrainian in spirit.
 Mr. Chornovil proposed to be the editor-in-chief of Stepan Kurpil, but he replied that the newspaper in Russian, even with such noble motifs, will never be popular and influential in Lviv, and proposed to make a Ukrainian-speaking version.
 The Ukrainian version of the new newspaper of the regional council began to increase, Russian - decline, and over time the ratio stabilized: about 85-90% of readers were chosen Ukrainian, 10-15% - Russian.

 Over time, the Russian version remained only in the weekly (the translation in Russian in the fourth issue of VZ). - Duplain a daily newspaper for 15% of readers unprofitable.
-In the 1990's and2010, a Vysoky Zamok was the only Russian-speaking newspaper that came out in Lviv and freely sold on layouts.
+In the 1990s and 2010s, a Vysoky Zamok was the only Russian-speaking newspaper that came out in Lviv and freely sold on layouts.

 Chief Editor from 1991 to 2006 was Stepan Kurpil, which as of 2016 was led by a publishing house "Vysoky Zamok".

 In 2015, in connection with the economic crisis, the Russian-speaking weekly issue has been terminated.